|

 reasonably low take-off angles and more-or-less omnidirectional in azimuth.
 I’ve never had tall

-contests where the high-angle radiation is useful) but even ground-mounted verticals seem to work
+local contests where the high-angle radiation is useful) but even ground-mounted verticals seem to

 I suspend miscellaneous wire antennas in the trees from time to time.
 Loops seem to work better